theimaginaire/pixie/README.md

+# What is it?

-Dayone is a simple starter theme for Imaginaire Digital projects.
-It gives a good starting point to speed up development.
+A starter theme for Imaginaire Digital internal use as starting point for ecommerce projects built on Woocommerce.
+Based on Roots Sage.

+# How do I install it?

+* Pull the repo from github into themes folder
+* Run npm install
+* Run bower install
+* Run gulp

+* Set up new repository for your project and make sure you run git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git

+# Anything else to note?

+* You can use gulp watch when working on the project to auto-refresh the page whenever you make changes (extra geek points)